aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/graphs/line/_index.md

 ![Add Line](add_line.png)

-## How to add Dotted Dashed Lineto your PDF document
+## How to add Dotted Dashed Line to your PDF document

 ```java
 public static void ExampleDashedLine() {